melvinkokxw/improving-dl-accuracy-gan/README.md

 The following files are required to run the program:

 * Image
 * Haar Cascade file.
 The Haar cascade file is required to run face detection can be obtained from [here](https://github.com/opencv/opencv/tree/master/data/haarcascades).
-Once download, place into the `weights` folder
+Once downloaded, place into the `weights` folder
 * ESRGAN weights file.
+Get download link from [here](https://github.com/xinntao/ESRGAN#test-models).

 ### Folder structure

-As a guideline, here is where to put the weights/data
+As a guideline, here is where to put the weights & data

 ```
 .